Odds are you’ve heard the word ketosis at some point. You likely know it has something to do with eating low amounts of carbohydrates.

 Normally, your body thrives on glucose (sugar), which is why carbohydrates provide bursts of energy.
 In fact, this is why athletes, especially endurance runners, stock up on carbohydrates before sporting events.

-There are three main types of ketone bodies your body produces when ketosis takes place:
+There are three main types of ketone bodies your body produces:

 - Acetoacetic acid/Acetoacetate (AcAc)